MatthewJin001/3Ddata/README.md

 Jin, G., Yu, X., Chen, Y., Li, J. (2023), Hand-eye Parameter Estimation Based on 3D Observation of A Single Marker, submitted to IEEE Trans.
 Instrum.
 Meas.

 ## Code
-The  associated  codes can be downloaded on https://github.com/MatthewJin001/Single3D
+The  associated  codes can be downloaded at https://github.com/MatthewJin001/Single3D

 ## Contact